Dental Implant Failure & Salvage Midland

 How Dental Implant Salvage Works

-If we are able to catch the problem in time, we may be able to save your dental implants.
-In the case of peri-implantitis, we can treat the gum infection through a deep dental cleaning and antibiotic therapy.
+If we can catch the problem in time, we may be able to save your dental implants.
+In the case of peri-implantitis, we can treat gum infection through a deep dental cleaning and antibiotic therapy.
 This treatment will need to be repeated about every three to four months until the infection is under control.
-In some cases, we are not able to salvage the implants; then, we remove the implants, correct the interfering problem, and potentially revisit the idea of implants after everything is resolved.
+In some cases, when we cannot salvage the implants, we will remove them, correct the interfering problem, and potentially revisit the idea of implants after everything is resolved.